stereolabs/zed-hub-examples/tutorials/tutorial_04_application_parameters/README.md

 ```

-- Then the LED status is physicaly modified by calling the SDK function  `setCameraSettings`.
+- Then the LED status is physically modified by calling the SDK function  `setCameraSettings`.
 - A log is set to the cloud to notify the parameter value that has been used with the function `HubClient::reportParameter`.

 ```c++